 On 11.
-November 1976, Kiss released their fifth studio album “Rock and Roll Over”.
+November 1976, Kiss released their fifth studio album “Rock and Roll Over”, only eight months after their classic album “Destroyer”.
 It was recorded at the Star Theatre in Nanuet, New York.

 To get the proper drum sound, Peter Criss recorded his tracks in a bathroom, communicating via video-link with the rest of the band.